reichherzerp/PropPy/joss/paper.md

 In principle, the CRW propagation method implemented in PropPy can be applied wherever other propagation codes for charged particles such as CRPropa [@CRPropa2016; @CRPropa2021], DRAGON [@Dragon2017], GALPROP [@Galprop1998] are already in use.
 However, the advantages of PropPy are especially in the high performance and the accurate description of statistical transport properties also for the initial transport regime, which is not possible for pure diffusive propagation approaches.

-The comparison of the three different approaches diffusive, EOM, and CRW shows that CRW simulation results are in good agreement with EOM simulations, while being considerably faster.

 # Comparison
 Simulations are used for describing as accurately as possible the particle transport that has an impact on numerous observable multimessenger signatures.
 In the following comparison, we focus on the transport properties in these sources, which are described by the diffusion coefficient.